billthefarmer/mididriver/README.md

 available [here](https://github.com/billthefarmer/mididriver/releases).

 I have removed the event queue as per the comment by akdmia because it is not necessary.
-Contention is hadled by using a mutex in the native code.
+Contention is handled by using a mutex in the native code.
 I have only tested this with this app, not with an extended event stream.
 The app just has a couple of buttons that play a couple of piano notes when touched.
 I've added two more buttons that play and